Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 -

-Set collision model (optional): Generate a collision model for collision detection during path planning.
+Set collision model (optional): Generate the collision model for collision detection during trajectory planning.

 Acquire Point Cloud

-After entering the configuration process, you must first acquire point cloud data to generate a point cloud model.
+After entering the configuration process, the point cloud should be acquired first to generate the point cloud model.

 Set Project Information